This guide explains the Kiuwan Rules page into detail.

 When a model of your own is selected in the left Models panel, you can add or remove rules from the model by clicking on the circles in the Active column:

-Additional options will be available if the rule is active:
+Additional options are available if the rule is active:

 - Drop-down menu options: